utopia-foss/utopia/doc/getting_started/tutorial.rst

   This applies even to small or very specific questions; other people might have the same small or very specific question.
   This approach preserves the question as well as the answer to it.

-  If you happen not to have access to the GitLab, write directly to `Benni <herdeanu@iup.uni-heidelberg.de>`_ and/or `Yunus <yunus.sevinchan@iup.uni-heidelberg.de>`_.

   Thank you! :)

-In this tutorial, you will learn how to configure, run, and evaluate the models already implemented in *Utopia*.
+In this tutorial, you will learn how to configure, run, and evaluate the models already implemented in Utopia.
 After having worked through it, you can apply the learned concepts and methods to all available models; the content and available parameters may change but the structure remains the same.
 You can also use this tutorial as a reference guide, in which you can look up how to run a model simulation or configure plots.

-This requires that you already installed *Utopia* as described in the :doc:`README <../README>`.
+This requires that you already installed Utopia as described in the :doc:`README <../README>`.
 If you have not done so already, please do so now.
 Alternatively, you can use the **Utopia docker image**, which does not require an installation.
 For usage instructions, see `ccees/utopia <https://hub.docker.com/r/ccees/utopia>`_ on docker hub.
 Note that some parts of the tutorial are not relevant when using Utopia from within the docker container.

-Also note, that this guide does not go into how building your own model in *Utopia* works; for that, please refer to :ref:`impl_step_by_step`.
+Also, note that this guide does not go into how building your own model in Utopia works; for that, please refer to the :ref:`impl_step_by_step`.
-Before you start building your model, however, you should have familiarized yourself with the core concepts of *Utopia* and the work flow of Git projects, as covered by this tutorial and the :ref:`dev_workflow` page, respectively.
+Before you start building your model, however, you should have familiarized yourself with the core concepts of Utopia and the workflow of Git projects, as covered by this tutorial and the :ref:`dev_workflow` page, respectively.

-So far for an introduction.
-Let's dive in! 🤓
+So much for an introduction.
+Let's dive in!

 .. contents::
    :local: